solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 As mentioned previously, developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
 Though PaaS offerings do not support direct management of the OS and the database engine, they have built-in support for high availability, automating backups, and meeting compliance requirements.
 Moreover, Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
 Reference the [Migrating to Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/migrate/mysql-on-premises-azure-db/01-mysql-migration-guide-intro) guide for in-depth information and examples on how to successfully migrate to Microsoft Azure.

-For most use cases, Azure Database for MySQL is the preferred offering which allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.
+For most use cases, Azure Database for MySQL is the preferred offering that allows developers to focus on application development and deployment, instead of OS and RDBMS management, patching, and security.

 As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure management tools, such as the CLI, PowerShell, and ARM templates, are still applicable.
 This is commonly referred to as the *control plane*.